 (4) Brokerage office administration: be approved to teach real estate law and real estate principles and practice and broker basics; in addition, candidates must also have two years' experience as a qualifying broker in New Mexico or another licensing jurisdiction.

-- C. Core course instructors.
-In addition to Subsection A. above, core course instructor candidates must: - (1) Complete a core course training and be approved by the committee; and
+C. Core course instructors.
+In addition to Subsection A above, core course instructor candidates must:

+(1) Successfully complete a core course training class recommended by the committee and approved by the commission; and,